Semester Programme Classical Acting (Spring 2026)

 Key Information & FAQs

 This course is designed with international students in mind and typically suits those from North America as a study abroad programme.
-However, a small number of places are available for those from the UK.
+However, places are available for applicants based in the UK or internationally.
 Apply online to avoid disappointment or you can email us on [email protected] to check availability.

 You will need some experience of acting, so you will need to detail that on your application.